Alnykin/SOC-EDR-Lab/README.md

-# SOC Endpoint Detection and Response Lab
+# C2 Adversary Emulation and YARA Detection Development Lab
 The SOC EDR lab project aimed to simulate a real-world Security Operations Center workflow within an attack-and-defend lab environment.
 The objective was to emulate adversary behavior through a C2 session and develop detection and response logic using LimaCharlie EDR, Sigma, and YARA.